JoostBerkhout/Snellius-example-project/README.md

    method 2//results.json`.
 5. Copy the project to Snellius and navigate to the project's root folder.
    Ensure that poetry is installed on Snellius and run `poetry install` in case the project does not have an own environment yet.
+You might get an error when running `poetry install` that states: ``Additional properties are not allowed ('package-mode' was unexpected)''.
+In that case, comment the line `package-mode = true` in the `pyproject.toml` file, remove the lock file and run `poetry install` again.
 6. Run the job script `job_script_Snellius.sh` on Snellius using command `sbatch job_script_Snellius.sh` (ensure that you are in the root folder of the project).